Chrisvann1/Collaborative-Storyboarding-Application/README.md

 - Create and manage projects and scenes
 - Add boards within scenes containing titles, descriptions, and visual elements
 - Upload and preview images for storyboard panels
+- Locking functionality for collaborative functionality
+  - Example: If someone is editing a project, another user cannot delete that project
 - Record metadata such as camera angle, lens focal length, transitions, and duration
 - Maintain relationships between projects, scenes, and boards using a relational schema
+- Real-time editing
+- Drag and drop organization

 ---